kalliste/seL4-c89/C89-PROJECT.md

   (e.g. `static inline` placement) that now surface as errors.
 - Make the shared libsel4 macros and enum definitions pedantic-friendly so that the generated headers compile cleanly under C90.
+- Tackle the new diagnostics exposed by the latest strict build run:
+  - [ ] Replace `LIBSEL4_ENUM_EXT` with a pedantic-friendly shim and scrub the
+        remaining trailing commas from the multiboot2 tag enumeration.
+  - [ ] Rework the SKIM window mapping helpers so they hoist declarations, avoid C99 `for`-loop initialisers, and compare like-signed values.
+  - [ ] Cast the unused parameters in the x86 TLB invalidation wrappers and related boot helpers so the pedantic build stays quiet.
+  - [ ] Adjust the CR3 comparison helpers and boot-time mapping routines to
+        operate on named temporaries instead of subscripting compound literals.
+  - [ ] Audit the x86 decode and mode-specific cap helpers to provide explicit returns and `(void)` casts for unused parameters now that the attribute shims collapse under C90.
 - Continue iterating on the remaining compilation blockers (assembly helpers, missing returns, etc.) surfaced by the latest build.